$\mathbb Z Q$ type constructions in higher representation theory: Introduction

 The path algebra of an acyclic quiver $Q$ has very nice representation theory, and the translation quiver $\zZ Q$ has played an important role in its representation theory.
 The preprojective component and preinjective component of the Auslander-Reiten quiver of the path algebra $kQ$ are realized as truncations of the translation quiver $\zZ Q$ \cite{ars95,r84}.
 The translation quiver $\zZ Q$ also appears in the derived category $\caD^b(kQ)$ as components arising from the preprojective and preinjective modules \cite{h88}.
 On the other hand, the quiver $Q$ is a slice of $\zZ Q$ and $kQ$ is the algebra defined by a slice of $\zZ Q$.
 In this paper, we study a class of algebras for which the $n$-translation quiver $\zZ|_{n-1} Q$, a generalized construction of $\zZ Q$ (see Section \ref{sec:qzq}), plays a similar role in the setting of higher representation theory.

-Higher representation theory is developed by Iyama and his coauthors \cite{hio,i007,i07,i11,io11}, and is widely used in representation theory of algebra and noncommutative algebraic geometry \cite{mm11,himo}.
+Higher representation theory is developed by Iyama and his coauthors \cite{hio14,i007,i07,i11,io11}, and is widely used in representation theory of algebra and noncommutative algebraic geometry \cite{mm11,himo}.
 We observed that graded self-injective algebras bear certain feature of higher representation theory \cite{gw00,g12}, and we introduce $n$-translation algebras for studying higher representation theory related to graded self-injective algebras \cite{g16}.

-We introduce $n$-slice and $n$-slice algebra relatd to a stable $n$-translation quiver in Section \ref{sec:qzq}.
-Such quiver and algebra are quadratic dual of the complete $\tau$-slice and the $\tau$-slice algebra of the stable $n$-translation quiver.
-In this paper, we show that if an $n$-slice algebra $\GG$ satisfies Iyama's $(n,n)$-condition, the $\ttn{}$-closure of $D\GG$ and $\ttn{-1}$-closure of $\GG$, which are generalizations of the preinjective components and preprojective components, are realized as the bound path categories of some truncations of $\mathbb Z|_{n-1} Q^{op,\perp}$.
-We also show that for certain such algebras, the $\nu_n$-closure of $\GG$ in the derived category has the Auslander-Reiten quiver $\mathbb Z|_{n-1} Q^{op,\perp}$.
-These can also be regarded as a generalization of the cone and cylinder construction in \cite{i11}.
+We introduce $n$-slice and $n$-slice algebra related to a stable $n$-translation quiver in Section \ref{sec:qzq}.
+Such quiver and algebra are quadratic dual of the complete $\tau$-slice and the $\tau$-slice algebra of a stable $n$-translation quiver.
+In fact, $n$-slice algebras are exactly $n$-hereditary algebras whose $(n+1)$-preprojective algebras are $(n+1,q+1)$-Koszul (see Theorem \ref{suf_nec}).
+Let $\GG$ be an $n$-slice algebra with bound quiver $Q^{\perp}$ and let $\LL=\GG^{!,op}$ be its quadratic dual with bound quiver $Q$.
+Then $\zzs{n-1}Q$ is an $n$-translation quiver, and it is the bound quiver of the $n$-translation algebra $\olL=\dtL\# k\zZ^*$, the smash product of the trivial extension $\dtL$ of $\LL$ with $\zZ^*$ (Proposition \ref{0nap:extendible1}).
+In this case, $Q$ is a complete $\tau$-slice in $\zzs{n-1}Q$ and $\LL$ a $\tau$-slice algebra of $\zzs{n-1}Q$.
+Using results in \cite{g16}, certain full convex subquiver of $\zzs{n-1}Q$ have the property that the bound path category of its quadratic dual has $n$-almost split sequences (see Section \ref{sec:pre}).
+In this paper, we describe when a Hom-finite Krull-Schmidt $k$-category is equivalent to the bound path category of a convex full subquiver of $\zzs{n-1}Q^{\perp}$.
+Using this equivalence, we show that the $n$-preinjective component and $n$-preprojective component of $n$-slice algebra are realized as the bound path categories of some truncations of $\mathbb Z|_{n-1} Q^{op,\perp}$, and their Auslander-Reiten quivers are truncations of $\mathbb Z|_{n-1} Q^{op,\perp}$.
+We also show that for an $n$-slice algebra $\GG$ of infinite type, the $\nu_n$-closure of $\GG$ in the derived category has the Auslander-Reiten quiver $\mathbb Z|_{n-1} Q^{op,\perp}$.